 ~/.ssh/authorized_keysfile with the public SSH key used for the current session.
 If the disk runs out of free space, the update fails.
 To identify issues with disk space, check the serial console output of the instance and look for "No space left" errors.
 Here are some methods that you can use to resolve disk space issues:

 - Resize the boot persistent disk of the instance to increase its size.
-If the operating system image used by the instance supports automatic resizing, this is the easiest option because the operating system will automatically resize the root partition to match the new size after the instance is restarted.
+If the operating system image used by the instance supports automatic resizing, this is the easiest option because the operating system automatically resizes the root partition to match the new size after the instance is restarted.

-- If you know which files are consuming the disk space,
+- If you know which files are using the disk space,

 create a startup script that deletes the

-unnecessary files and frees up space for the instance to start.
+unnecessary files and frees space for the instance to start.